University of Sheffield

 Please read our website for full information on the supporting documents we require.

-Providing the information you send is correct and complete, we aim to send you an acceptance email within six to eight weeks of submitting your online application form.
+Provided the information you send is correct and complete, we aim to send you an acceptance email within six to eight weeks of submitting your online application form.
+The most common reason for delay is module approval so please cooperate fully with requests for further information from academics.

 The acceptance email includes information about pre-arrival, accommodation and important dates.